folio-org/mod-circulation/doc/loanrules.md

 ## Multiple matching rules

-If more than one rule matches then this 3-tier logic is used.
+If more than one rule matches then the rule with the highest priority is used.
+The priority line lists the priority regulations in the order they are checked until only a single matching rule remains.
+The priority line must be before the first rule line.

+The priority line may contain one, two or three priority regulations.
+The last regulation must be one of the two line regulations `first-line` and `last-line`.

+Before the line regulation there can be zero, one or two of the other regulations:
+`criterium (…)`, `number-of-criteria`

+The `criterium (…)` regulation contains the seven criterium types in any order, for example `criterium (t, s, c, b, a, m, g)`.

+This is an example for a complete priority line:

+`policy: number-of-criteria, criterium (t, s, c, b, a, m, g), last-line`

+For compatibility with former versions a priority line may contain only the seven criterium types:

+`priority: t, s, c, b, a, m, g`

+This is the same as

+`priority: criterium(t, s, c, b, a, m, g), number-of-criteria, last-line`

-### 1. Criterium type priority
+### Criterium type priority

-The loan rules file may contain a line like
-`priority: t, s, c, b, a, m, g` that lists the criterium types in decreasing priority.
+The criterium priority lists the criterium types in decreasing priority, for example `criterium(t, s, c, b, a, m, g)`.
 For each rule take the criterium type with the highest priority.
 Now compare the matching rules using that criterium type.
 The rules with the highest priority win.

 Example a:

 ```
-priority: t, s, c, b, a, m, g
+priority: criterium(t, s, c, b, a, m, g), number-of-criteria, last-line
+fallback-policy: no-circulation
 g visitor: policy-a
 t rare: policy-c
 m book: policy-e